 The Cabinet Member for Welsh Language has written a letter about the proposals to re-structure the Urdd's local provision.

 I write to respond to the Urdd's proposals to restructure the department which is responsible for the Urdd's work within its regions, to provide Powys County Council's comments on the proposals which will have a direct impact on the Urdd's provision within the Montgomeryshire and the Brecon and Radnorshire Regions.

 The Urdd is a very important organisation for us here in Powys.
-Usually at this time of year, the county is a hive of activity preparing for the Local and County Eisteddfods, from Llanfyllin to Ystradgynlais, with members competing in stage, dance, arts and crafts and several other competitions to reach the National Eisteddfod held during Whitsun week.
+Usually at this time of year, the county is busy preparing for the Local and County Eisteddfods, from Llanfyllin to Ystradgynlais.
+Members compete in stage, dance, arts and crafts and several other competitions to reach the National Eisteddfod held during Whitsun week.

 There are also plans to bring the Urdd National Eisteddfod back to Montgomeryshire within the next few years, and many, many activities expected as we prepare for its visit, and we will have much additional interest in the Urdd's activities as a result.

 We must also remember that the Urdd's activities go far beyond just the Eisteddfod, with sports competitions, Urdd clubs and groups in schools and within the community, visits to the Urdd camps, and the Urdd's international trips to places such as Disneyland Paris.
 The Council has contributed generously towards these activities over the years, and has worked with the Urdd to support these important activities.